Cover of On the Origin of Species

 GBM Assessment (Score: 9.5/10)

-Published in 1859, drawing on observations made during Darwin's voyage aboard HMS Beagle from 1831 to 1836, On the Origin of Species transformed the life sciences and provoked fierce debates that continue to reverberate in culture and politics.
-The Scopes Trial of 1925, which tested the legality of teaching evolution in American public schools, demonstrated the enduring power of Darwin's ideas to challenge established beliefs.
+Printed in 1859, drawing on observations made during Darwin's voyage aboard HMS Beagle from 1831 to 1836, On the Origin of Species transformed the life sciences and provoked fierce debates that continue to reverberate in culture and politics.
+The Scopes Trial of 1925, which tested the legality of teaching evolution in American public schools, demonstrated the continuing power of Darwin's ideas to challenge established beliefs.
 The work remains the foundation of modern biology and a core text in scientific education worldwide.

 England, 1859